-74 I Macab.
+&lt;sup>74 I Macab.
 C. 2.
 Comm..
 I Jos.
-In Αρχ. l.
+In Arx. l.
 12. c.
 8 & in vita sua.

-75 Niceph.
+Niceph.
 Patriarch.
 In chronal. &c.

-76 MS. apud Jos.
+&lt;sup>76 MS. apud Jos.
 Scalig. l.
 6. p.
 509.

-Moneths here from the 10. of Tishri (in which onely the High Priest entered into the Oracle) proves nothing at all, but supposes merely false grounds; and so no proof of the certainty of this day can be extracted out of that holy Story; and Zacharies Sacrifces, for ought appears here, might indifferently be on any other day of the year.
+indifferently be on any other day of the year.
 We [49] omit here their supposition of an exact number of dayes for the natural time of a Birth, which plain can never be known, and in so clear a point thus much is too much then enough.

 For that other reason or confirmation (as they would have it) out of Astrology, doubtless it is most vain (that we may speak no worse of it) both in regard of the Art it self, and also of this application of it.
 For the Art itself though very many Authors are of it, yet there is none extant of any great antiquity; and of those which are, very few agree to any purpose among themselves.
-Ptolomy, who is the ancientest of them, whose Volumes of it are publickly extant, and lived about CXL. years after our Saviour, varyed 77 from the Chaldeans before him had observed.
-Arabians, as Haly, Albumazar, Messalath, the Author of Alcabitius, Zabel, and such more have another Doctrine from his.
-The Latins, as Manilius neither agree and Julius Firmicus, among themselves nor with others; to omit the numerous differences that are in the many Volums of it written in the middle and latter ages. certainty can there be in that Art whose Proffessors do make no other pretence then long continuance of constant observation of signes, and things signified to justifie themselves; and yet in truth they have no testimony of such continuance of [50] observation?
-And I trust that no man will think that by rationall collection only as in some other faculties without a preceding and constant observation of many ages at least, it is possible to discover the nature of this or that Star, or of the various positions of the Heavens which every minute produces.
+Ptolomy, who is the ancientest of them, whose Volumes of it are publickly extant, and lived about CXL. years after our Saviour, varyed from the had Chaldeans before him observed.
+The Arabians, as Haly, Albumazar, Messalath, the Author of Alcabitius, Zabel, and such more have another Doctrine from his.
+The Latins, as Manilius Julius Firmicus. neither agree themselves nor with others; to omit the numerous differences that are in the many Volums of it written in the middle and latter ages. certainty can there be in that Art whose Proffessors do make no other pretence then long continuance of constant observation of signes, and things signified to justifie themselves; and yet in truth they have no testimony of such continuance of [50] observation?
+And I trust that no man will think that by rationall collection only as in some other without a preceding faculties and observation of many ages at least, it is possible to discover the nature of this or that Star, or of the various positions of the Heavens which every minute produces.
 Besides, without supposition of a certainty, not onely of the degrees, but in some particulars of the minuets also in which this or that Planet is, the Astrologer proceeds not; yet it is most known that the Astronomers, from whose noble search these suppositions are patiently taken by Astrologers, are herein even almost as differing among themselves as the Astrologers in denoting of effects; witnesse the difference of hours in Calculation by the Alphonsine Tables from the Prutenique, made according to Copernicus, and of both of the restored motions of Tycho Brahe.
 And two of the Planets, Mars and Mercury, which bear no small rule in the precepts of Astrology, have hitherto scarce lesse conceal'd their motions and places in the Heavens, then Proteus would have done his true shape.
-Yet still what the Astronomer knows is uncertain, and ingenuously confesses to be so; the Astrologer for the most part slothfully believing, and so fixing himself on that belief, takes for his infallible ground, and so deceives, and is deceived in his aspects (which he resolves partile, when [51] they may perhaps be platique, and platique when they may be partile) in his directions in the print of his Horoscope, and the other three of his Figure in his Fines, in his Ferdriae, in his Conjunctions, and in what else stands upon such exactnesse of calculation.
-But this is no place to speak more in particular of that Art: Enough hath been said of the vanity of it by Mirandula, Alexander ab Angelis and others that have purposely written Volumes against it.
-But for the application of it to this of our Saviours Birthday, it is both too groundlesse also in respect of the hour to which the Figure is erected, and withal impious in the rest of the suppositions.
-For the hour, it is erected to midnight following the 25. of December, for so we must understand that which Cardan designes the time by; Diebus 6. (saith he) horis 12.
-Ante radicem Astrologorum, qui anni initium sumunt in Calendis Jannuaris: This falls upon 12. of the clock of the night following the 25. of December.
-But whence, I wonder, was Cardan so sure that this was the minute of the hour of the Birth?
-Some indeed that among the Ancients erroneously placed it on the 6. of January, took the point of midnight to be the very minute, as we see out of those collections out of Stephenus, Gobarus, Trsheites in Photius.
-And insome part of the Asiatique Churches (especially of Syria) the night of this day hath the name of the night of the Nativity, which [52] Alfragan remembers.
-But that testimony of the Nativity cited out of an old Greek Manuscript in St. Marks Library at Florence 78by
+Yet still what the Astronomer knows is uncertain, and ingenuously confesses to be so; the Astrologer for the most part slothfully believing, and so fixing himself on that belief, takes for his infallible ground, and so deceives, and is deceived in his aspects (which he resolves partile, when [51] they may perhaps be platique, and platique when they may be partile) in his directions in the print of his Horoscope, and the other three of his Figure in his Fines, in his Ferdriae, in his Conjunctions, and in what else stands upon such exactnesse of calculation. this is no place to speak more in particular of that

-77 Tetrabib.
-1. 2. comm..
+&lt;sup>77 Tetrabib. l.
+2. comm..
 57, 58, &c.